YPares/porcupine/README.md

 access to local files and logging).
 Note that you need to activate the `OverloadedLabels` GHC extension.

-Note that _nothing_ in the code tells us where the data will actually be read.
+Note that _nothing_ in the code tells us where the data will actually be read from.
 The connection between our dataSource and the REST API will be made in the [configuration file](porcupine-http/examples/example-Poke/example-pokeapi.yaml).

 ## Logging